BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2024-10-21-scraping-vrt-journaal.md

 	} catch (error) {
 		throw error;
 	}
 }
 ```

 The code should be pretty self-explanatory.
 I had to fiddle a bit to find the right query selectors to extract the link and title after I got the list.
-It's important we use [`waitUntil`](https://pptr.dev/api/puppeteer.waitforoptions) when loading the page to ensure most network activity is complete. [`networkidle0`](https://pptr.dev/api/puppeteer.puppeteerlifecycleevent) waits for at least 500 ms of no network connections.
+It's important we use [`waitUntil`](https://pptr.dev/api/puppeteer.waitforoptions) when loading the page to ensure _most_ network activity is complete. [`networkidle0`](https://pptr.dev/api/puppeteer.puppeteerlifecycleevent) waits for at least 500 ms of no new network connections.

 The end result is a list of episodes.
 ```json